-If NHC Toka Tū Ake decide to invest in your proposal, we will enter into a Research Funding Agreement with your organisation.
+If we decide to invest in your proposal, we will enter into a Research Funding Agreement with your organisation.
 Our research funding agreement template is available on our website.
-If your proposal receives NHC Toka Tū Ake funding, the terms and conditions in the Research Funding Agreement will apply.
-We encourage all applicants to seek legal advice to ensure their agreement with the terms and conditions.
+If your proposal receives funding from us, the terms and conditions in the Research Funding Agreement will apply.
+We encourage all applicants to seek legal advice to ensure they agree with the terms and conditions we set out.